Emil Holtz

-Emil Holtz (25 May 1873 in Pyritz – after 1931) was an early Nazi Party official who served as Gauleiter of Gau Brandenburg from 1928 to 1930.
+Emil Holtz (25 May 1873 – unknown) was a German schoolteacher and an early Nazi Party official who served as Gauleiter of Gau Brandenburg from 1928 to 1930.
+He was charged with and convicted of sexual assault, had to resign his positions and was imprisoned.
+He never resumed a political role and little is known of his later life.

-Early years
+Early life

-The son of a Pomeranian farmer, Holtz was employed as a secondary school teacher.
-He became active in anti-Semitic circles before the turn of the twentieth century.
+The son of a Pomeranian farmer, Holtz was born in Pyritz (today, Pyrzyce, Poland) and was employed as a secondary school teacher.
+He became active in antisemitic circles before the turn of the twentieth century.
 After the First World War, he joined the German Socialist Party (DSP) in Berlin in 1920.
-This was a radically anti-Semitic, nationalist and völkische organization.
-In November of that year he became chairman of the DSP.
+This was a radically antisemitic, nationalist and Völkisch organization.
+In November of that year, he became chairman of the DSP.
 Never a mass party, the DSP in March 1922 merged with the larger Nazi Party (NSDAP) with which it shared a common ideology.
-During the ban on the NSDAP imposed in the aftermath of the Beer Hall Putsch of November 1923, Holtz remained active as a speaker for the national socialist cause in Brandenburg.
+During the ban on the Nazis imposed in the aftermath of Adolf Hitler's failed Beer Hall Putsch of November 1923, Holtz remained active as a speaker and propagandist for the national socialist cause in Brandenburg.